Fully Amortized Loans Explained

 The Amortization Process Explained: What is a Fully Amortized Loan?

-If you’re in the process of selling a real estate note, you’re going to want to have a firm understanding of payment amortization.
+If you’re in the process of selling a real estate note, you’re going to want to have a firm understanding of the process of amortizing a loan.
 Put simply, your loan’s amortization schedule will determine how long it takes for you to receive a full payoff.
 With that in mind, we’ve created a guide on the amortization process below.
 Keep reading to learn more.

 Key takeaways